melissamcewen/build-a-bot-workshop/write-code.md

 ### :tada: **Activity** :tada:
 Check out lines 19-53 in your actions.js, see if you can get your chatbot to respond with the 4 secret messages coded in this code.

 ## Add Your Story To A Function
+Remember the example from the documentation?
+Well we won't need to write anything like that because we are using a function that will format our message for us.

+Checkout line 55 in your Glitch app to see the function receivedPostback.
+Head over to messages.js to check out the function it calls - sendButtons.
+### :tada: **Activity** :tada:
+What arguments does sendButtons take?
+What kind of data does receivedPostback use when it calls sendButtons?

 ### :tada: **Activity** :tada:
 Think of action names for your questions that describe them but are simple lowercase words that are easy to code in, put them on *yellow* :yellow_heart: notecards next to their corresponding question (the :green_heart: *green* cards).